Vietnam.vn - Nền tảng quảng bá Việt Nam

 VnExpressVnExpress20/02/2024

-My wife said that after drinking, her breath reeked of alcohol, and that kissing transferred the alcohol, and blowing on it still raised the blood pressure.
+My wife said that after drinking, her breath reeked of alcohol, and that kissing transferred the alcohol, and the breathalyzer still blew.
 I have never encountered such a case, is that right?
 (Son, 33 years old, Hanoi)

 Reply:

-The majority of alcohol in the body is excreted through urine.
-The remaining amount is excreted through sweat and breath.
+The amount of alcohol in the body is mainly excreted through urine.
+The remaining part is excreted through sweat and breath.
 When a person drinks alcohol, there will be alcohol in their breath and saliva, especially the reflux fluid from the stomach to the mouth has a relatively high alcohol concentration.

 Therefore, when kissing someone who has just drunk alcohol, it is still possible to "catch" the alcohol concentration, but it is very rare.